Teaching in the Long Period

 Of course, excellent teaching can happen in a variety of time settings.
 It is part of every teacher's responsibility to navigate the specific constraints at their school.
 And yes, every schedule involves trade-offs, and it is foolish to be dogmatic about such matters.
 Still, all schedules are not equivalent.
 In this article, I will argue that the long period supports better teaching.

-For each course, the Urban School schedule is based on a weekly rhythm of one 70-minute period, one double period (actually 70 + 60 minutes), and one 65-minute period.
-In addition, during some weeks, you have an extra 70-minute period.
-This arrangement is possible because students only take four classes at a time, in three trimesters.
+Students only take four classes at a time, in three trimesters.
 The trimesters are "real" in the sense that new courses begin every term.
 (Some schools have one-year classes, divided into trimesters for grading purposes.
 Those are not real trimesters in this sense.)
-For any given course, one of our trimesters is more or less equivalent to one semester at another school.
+For any given course, one such trimester is more or less equivalent to one semester at another school.

 Because students only take four classes at any one time, they are better able to focus on each one.
 Full-time teachers teach three classes at any one time, typically two preps.
 (However a long period prep takes substantially more time than a short period prep, for reasons that will become clear if you read on.)